Near32/PYTORCH_VAE/README.md

 100 | ![reconst1-100](/doc/XYS-latent/test--XYS--img256-lr1e-05-beta5000.0-layers5-z10-conv32-stacked/reconst_images/100.png) | ![gen1-100](/doc/XYS-latent/test--XYS--img256-lr1e-05-beta5000.0-layers5-z10-conv32-stacked/gen_images/100.png)

+#### Observations :

+The S-scale latent variable seems to have been clearly disentangled while the other two latent variables, X and Y coordinates of the gaze on the camera plane, seem to be requiring a finer level of details from the decoder to show good reconstructions.
+Further analysis show that those latent variables are also quite nicely disentangled eventhough it is difficult to see here.

 ## Disclaimers

 I do not own any rights on some of the datasets that have been used and experienced with, namely :